raffis/kjournal/docs/quick-start.md

 # Quick Start

 !!!
 Note
-    If you are a cluster admin a and want to deploy kjournal on your cluster(s), please refer to the apiserver quick start.
+    If you are a cluster admin a and want to deploy kjournal on your cluster(s), please refer to the apiserver [install guide](/kjournal/server/install).

 ## Install CLI